gpcolannino/gpcolannino/README.md

 - 👋 Hi, I’m @gpcolannino
 - 👀 I’m interested in Actuarial Science and modeling using R.
-- 🌱 I’m currently learning how to automate using R as an assisant actuarial analyst.
+- 🌱 I’m currently learning how to automate using R as an assistant actuarial analyst.
 - 💞️ I’m looking to collaborate on any R related projects
 - 📫 How to reach me: gpcolannino@gmail.com
 - 😄 Pronouns: He/Him